 For example, what if you were shopping for a $750,000 20-year term with Protective at Standard rates?
 The price of the policy will be the same no matter where you shop.
 Prices are regulated and set by each state’s Department of Insurance.
 In other words, there are no “sales” or “closeout deals” with life insurance.

 Why you need to know about agent commissions

 Since the premiums you pay for the first year provides a commission to your agent, an agent may try to push a more expensive product.
 Some life insurance agents try and push for a more expensive product like permanent life insurance instead of term life insurance.

-Make sure your agent is providing you multiple options and isn’t pushing you towards one product or another.
+Make sure your agent is providing you multiple options – like riders or temporary insurance agreement life insurance.
+Be mindful if they’re pushing you towards one product or another.
 At Life Insurance Blog, we don’t push companies or products.
 We’ll show you what you’re asking for and even show you some options you might not be aware of.
 Make sure your agent is showing you several options such as:

 - Term life with a medical exam.